bfreis/kinesis-analytics/README.md

 and create two new Tomcat 7 Java 7 applications.

-Note: please ensure that your Elastic Beanstalks have an associated IAM role with Kinesis-related permissions.
+Note: please ensure that your Elastic Beanstalks have an associated IAM roles with Kinesis-related permissions.

-## Elastic Beanstalk environment configuration

-Since this is a multi-subproject Play project, you'll need to specify two parameters to the JVM on Elastic Beanstalk.

-Go to the configuration tab and add the following JVM options:

- - collector application: `-Dconfig.resource="collector-application.conf"`
- - dashboard application: `-Dconfig.resource="dashboard-application.conf"`